javier-caparo/aws-cloudformation-udacity-project2/README.md

 ```
 4. Edit the "webapp-stack.yml" file and update/replace the line 449 with the full S3 path and file name of website zip.
 See AWS S3 console.

+5. The instance type by default is "t3.small' for the Web Servers.
+The bastion host is just a "t2.micro". ( Note: in my first delivered I was only made a wrong typo writtting t2 instead f t3)

-5. Create a Key Pair in AWS EC2 and take note of the name assigned to the key pair.
+6. Create a Key Pair in AWS EC2 and take note of the name assigned to the key pair.
 Alternatively, upload the sample PEM file included in this repo.
-The "KeyPair" is requested as parameter in "webapp-parameters.json" , so don't forget incude in.
+The "KeyPair" is NOT requested as parameter in "webapp-parameters.json" , so don't forget modifed the "webapp-stack.yml" file on the lines where said 'KeyName' to add your 'keypair name' created..

-6. Edit the "webapp-parameters.json"  file and update/replace the value of KeyPairName with the key pair name created in the previous step.

 ### AWS CLoudFormation Templates Description